ECE Program Probation and Deficiency Policy - Effective Fall 2019

 Table of Contents

-Effective Fall 2015, a student at Purdue University shall be placed on academic probation if his/her semester or cumulative GPA at the end of any fall or spring semester is less than a 2.0.
-A student on academic probation shall be removed from that standing at the end of the first subsequent fall or spring semester in which he/she achieves both semester and cumulative GPAs equal to or greater than 2.00.
+Effective Fall 2019, a student at Purdue University shall be placed on academic probation if their fall or spring semester or cumulative GPA at the end of any fall or spring semester is less than a 2.00.
+A student on academic probation shall be removed from that standing at the end of the first subsequent fall or spring semester in which they achieve semester and cumulative GPAs equal to or greater than 2.00.
 Any grade change due to a reporting error will result in a recalculation of the GPA and determination of probation standing.
 Academic standing will not be assessed in summer sessions.
-Students should review the University Regulations on academic standing for additional information.
+This process can be seen in the example image below:

 If a student does elect to take courses at another institution while on DROP status, there should not be the expectation that all these courses will apply towards Purdue degree requirements.
 Courses should be chosen primarily to strengthen academic weaknesses, not to continue progress towards a degree.
 Therefore, in most instances, transfer credit for technical courses taken at another institution while on DROP status will not be accepted.

 Every student's situation is unique and it will take a determined effort by the student to identify and overcome their particular obstacle to success.
 However, if the student makes this effort and readmission is granted, there is every reason to believe that they can return and successfully complete her/his degree.

 Students who are dropped for the first time cannot take classes from any Purdue campus for a minimum of one semester (summer sessions do not count) and though readmission is not guaranteed, are eligible to apply for readmission to any Purdue campus after that stop-out period.
 If a student is dropped from the University a second time, they cannot take classes from any Purdue campus for a minimum of 1 year.
 Students who are readmitted are on probation and subject to all academic probation stipulations.
 For more detailed information about readmission, visit Purdue's website on How to Apply for Readmission.